burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     - You need to have algorithms/mathematical model that operates in real-time
     - You need to be careful in terms of consumed memory

 4. The speed of development of the prototype is faster in Python for typical user space applications.
-If you are not sure about approach iterating is essential.
-It's unfortunately the case in a lot of cases, because research and innovation in fact deal with uncertanty.
+Fast iterating is essential in a lot of cases, because research and innovation in fact deal with uncertanty all the time n various forms.

 5. C++, to some extent, forces you to be aware of the hardware level.
 It's not clear whether it is good or bad: